sergii-denysiuk/sentiment-analysis-reviews/README.md

     - convert to lower case
     - split into individual words (called "tokenization" in ``NLP`` lingo)
     - dealing with stopwords (``NLTK``)
+- average-vectors: create word vectors from test and training data (using Word2Vec model)
+- average-vectors: train classifiers using created in previous step, training word vectors
+- average-vectors: make a predictions using created test word vectors
+- average-vectors: calculate accuracy of predictions and save the results
-- create word vectors from test and training data (using Word2Vec model)
+- bag-of-centroids: create word vectors from test and training data (using Word2Vec model)
-- train classifiers using created in previous step, training word vectors
+- bag-of-centroids: train classifiers using created in previous step, training word vectors
-- make a predictions using created test word vectors
+- bag-of-centroids: make a predictions using created test word vectors
-- calculate accuracy of predictions and save the results
+- bag-of-centroids: calculate accuracy of predictions and save the results